justmarkham/DAT8/README.md

 * [An introduction to ROC analysis](http://people.inf.elte.hu/kiss/13dwhdm/roc.pdf) is a very readable paper on the topic.
 * ROC curves can be used across a wide variety of applications, such as [comparing different feature sets](http://research.microsoft.com/pubs/205472/aisec10-leontjeva.pdf) for detecting fraudulent Skype users, and [comparing different classifiers](http://www.cse.ust.hk/nevinZhangGroup/readings/yi/Bradley_PR97.pdf) on a number of popular datasets.
 * This blog post about [Amazon Machine Learning](https://aws.amazon.com/blogs/aws/amazon-machine-learning-make-data-driven-decisions-at-scale/) contains a neat [graphic](https://media.amazonwebservices.com/blog/2015/ml_adjust_model_1.png) showing how classification threshold affects different evaluation metrics.
-* This short notebook demonstrates how ROC curves and AUC are only sensitive to the [rank ordering of predicted probabilities](notebooks/13_roc_auc_rank_ordering.ipynb).

 **Cross-Validation Resources:**
 * For more on cross-validation, read section 5.1 of [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) (11 pages) or watch the related videos: [K-fold and leave-one-out cross-validation](https://www.youtube.com/watch?v=nZAM5OXrktY) (14 minutes), [cross-validation the right and wrong ways](https://www.youtube.com/watch?v=S06JpVoNaA0) (10 minutes).
 * If you want to understand the different variations of cross-validation, this [paper](http://www.jcheminf.com/content/pdf/1758-2946-6-10.pdf) examines and compares them in detail.
+* To learn how to use [GridSearchCV and RandomizedSearchCV](http://scikit-learn.org/stable/modules/grid_search.html) for parameter tuning, watch [How to find the best model parameters in scikit-learn](https://www.youtube.com/watch?v=Gol_qOgRqfA) (28 minutes) or read the [associated notebook](https://github.com/justmarkham/scikit-learn-videos/blob/master/08_grid_search.ipynb).

 **Other Resources:**
 * scikit-learn has extensive documentation on [model evaluation](http://scikit-learn.org/stable/modules/model_evaluation.html).